HOFFMAN’S TWO-TOED SLOTH

 Central and South America

 Two-toed sloths are native to South America but can be found in Central America as well.
-They live mostly in the treetops of rainforests as well as lowland forests.
+They live mainly in the treetops of rainforests as well as lowland forests.
 They maintain a range of about 10 acres in the wild.
+Learn more about sloths … book a Sloth Encounter!

 Adult two-toed sloths weigh between 9 and 17 pounds.
 They have short necks and long limbs with two 3 – 4 inch long curved claws on each.
 They have a snub, black nose.
 As nocturnal animals (sleeping up to 15 hours per day) they have large brown eyes.
 Their fur is made up of a short undercoat and a long overcoat of coarser hairs.
 The topcoat strands of hair have grooves upon which algae commonly grows due to the moist tropical climate in which they live coupled with the sloth’s sedentary nature.
 The green tint from the algae helps to camouflage them in the treetops.
 In contrast to most mammals, a sloth’s fur grows from its stomach toward its back, which in a way makes perfect sense as they spend most of their time in an upside-down prone position while hanging from branches.